 Korean shipbuilders and carriers can treat Arctic routes as a long option, but safety infrastructure and regulation come before short-term savings.

-For this issue, start with ice conditions, then check whether insurance coverage is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with ice conditions, then check whether insurance coverage is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch